The TLC 2020 Proposal Submission System is closed.

 - Community Engagement and Experiential Learning

 Paper proposals are welcome on a variety of topics, including innovative pedagogical methods and techniques, assessment, experiential learning, simulations, curriculum development, deliberation in the physical classroom and online, the impact and opportunities associated with diversity and difference(s) through inclusive instruction, and more.
 Accepted papers will be presented during a working group “track” format.
 TLC track sessions rely on a workshop model that encourages participants to be actively engaged in learning about teaching methods and processes.
 Track participants, who meet in the same session several times over the course of the conference, identify meaningful ways to teach and assess student learning around a common theme.

 Workshops should be designed to be highly interactive and provide hands-on experience, demonstrating a learning tool or technique which participants can immediately implement in their teaching.
 We are particularly interested in workshops that cover topics on the Scholarship of Teaching and Learning and facilitating classroom cultures that foster student success.
-The deadline to submit your proposals for the TLC is September 23, 2019.
+The deadline to submit your proposals for the TLC was September 30, 2019.